Lima Memorial Health System Logo

 The goal of treatment is to eliminate the worms with anti-worm medicines, such as ivermectin or albendazole.

 Sometimes, people with no symptoms are treated.
-This includes people who take drugs that suppress the immune system, such as those who are going to have, or have had, a transplant.
+This includes people who take medicines that suppress the immune system, such as those who are going to have, or have had, a transplant.

 Outlook (Prognosis)